fastrgv/RufasGate/README.md

 open a commandline terminal, and cd to the install directory.

 Linux users should type "rufasgate_gnu" to start the game.
+Note that you can also run the windows version on linux if you have wine thusly:
+  * wine rufasgate.exe

 Windows users type "rufasgate.exe".